junaaid96/jtech/README.md

 # jtech
-this site is poorly remastered by me from 'tindog' of angela yu.
+this site is poorly remastered by me from 'tindog' by angela yu.